awwx/meteor-appcache/README.md

 Testers should be comfortable with and know how to manually delete the app cache in their browser.
 It is remarkably easy with an app cache to get wedged where a configuration error causes the browser to not refresh the cached app with new code from the server.
-I hope don't have any more bugs like that left, but I wouldn't count on it.
+I hope I don't have any more bugs like that left, but I wouldn't count on it.

 DO NOT USE THIS CODE for users of an app published on a domain if